-Tinnitus (ringing in ears) is a condition where you perceive noises coming from inside your ears, even when there are no sounds around you.
+Tinnitus (ringing in ears) is a condition where you hear noises coming from inside your ears, even when there are no sounds around you.
 The noise you hear when you have tinnitus isn't caused by an external sound, and other people can't hear it because it’s typically caused by an internal condition.
-It’s possible to experience tinnitus in one ear (unilateral tinnitus) or both ears at once and it can begin suddenly or come on gradually, but this will depend on the cause and type of tinnitus.
+Tinnitus can occur in one ear (unilateral tinnitus) or both ears at once, and it can begin suddenly or come on gradually, depending on the cause and type of tinnitus.

 What does tinnitus sound like?

 Please make sure your volume is set at a comfortable listening level.

 If you are experiencing something similar with the symptoms of a hearing loss, our audiologists can test your hearing and discuss what options are available and what you can do next.

 Different types of tinnitus

 This is the most common type of tinnitus.
-It refers to sounds heard inside the ear by the sufferer only, and is usually experienced as a buzzing, pulsing or ringing in the ears.
-This can be caused by problems in your ear and the way your hearing nerve communicates with the brain.
+It refers to sounds heard inside the ear and only by the sufferer, and is usually experienced as a buzzing, pulsing or ringing in the ears.
+This can be caused by problems in your ear and the way your hearing nerve is communicating with the brain.

 Very rarely, people in close proximity to the sufferer can also hear their tinnitus sounds.
 This is usually caused by something that produces sound, like a narrowing of blood vessels in the ear, or muscle contractions.

 Although it’s a common condition, we still don’t fully understand exactly what causes the sounds we identify as tinnitus.
-Possible tinnitus causes include a number of things:
+Possible causes of tinnitus include:

 If you think you have tinnitus due to earwax, we recommend booking an appointment with an audiologist to confirm the cause.
 In selected stores, you can also take advantage of our earwax removal service without having to see a GP.